Connect with us

 Decaying storms

-Eventually, the thunderstorm triggered by the wildfire will begin to die, and what went up will back down.
+Eventually, the thunderstorm triggered by the wildfire will begin to die, and what went up will come back down.
 The downdraft from the decaying thunderstorm can produce erratic winds on the ground, further spreading the fire in directions that can be hard to predict.

 When fires create their own weather, their behavior can become more unpredictable and erratic, which only amplifies their threat to residents and firefighters battling the blaze.
 Anticipating changes to fire behavior is important to everyone’s safety.